spiral/docs/templater/basics.md

 </block:footer>
 ```

 Using this example with normal block definitions, we can always use parent block values.
-Let's try to add our class without removing the parent one using `${name}` something like syntax:
+Let's try to add our class without removing the parent one using `${name|default}` like syntax:

 ```html
 <extends:layouts.basic title="About Us" wrapper-class="${wrapper-class} about-us"/>